awmedia/crossmessenger/README.md

 ##CrossMessenger

 Messenger to communicate between frames through postMessage.
-Messages can be replied to confirm processiong or to return data.
+Messages can be replied to confirm being processed or to return data.
 Use the optional messageHandler to control the return value.

 #### Example